 May 1st.
 Great banks of snow still lying on the edge of the woods.
 This certainly has been the most extraordinarily cold and stormy weather I have ever experienced on Red river.
 4th.
 A deluge of rain; our stores flooded, and the property damaged.
 5th.
 M. Langlois and Lambert came with a cart for the remains of the deceased Boruf to bury at the fort, being a particular of his relations [sic]. oth.
 Buffalo grazing in abundance westward.
 11th.
 Boats arrived from Grandes Fourches-Mr. Crébassa.
 13th.
 Sowed potatoes.
 14th.
 One of the H. B. boats off, taking 40 pieces for me to the Forks; sent one of my boats also, with the first trip of 122 bags of pemmican.
 I sowed three quarts of 18th.
-Mr. Miller off with all his H. B. people.
+Mr. Miller off with all his H. B. people. oats.
 Mosquitoes very numerous.
 23d.
 William Henry arrived from Leech lake, with a cargo of sugar.
 Indians all camped.
 Pishaubey arrived with Washegamoishcam in two wooden canoes from Pelican river [branch of Red river], with 300 beavers and 40 prime otters.
 They had seen Sioux repeatedly, but always avoided them.
 26th.
 Assiniboines arrived and camped.
 28th.
 Red Lake Indians arrived-Grand Noir and his son-in-law, the scoundrel who killed one of our men last spring, at Red lake-an American named Hughes.
 The Indian came on purpose to kill George Simpson, who was in charge.
 Hughes, who was standing by the door, saw that the Indian was inclined to do mischief.
 He therefore caught up a tent-pole and gave the fellow a blow on the head, which staggered him; but the Indian, on recovering himself, shot Hughes dead.
-This was the second affair of the kind at this place, two years in succession; in each, an Indian intended to kill the master, but the blow fell upon another man.
-Grand Noir brought a paqueton [bundle] of beavers, to induce me to show charity to his son-in-law.
-All the principal men in camp came with him, but the murderer was not to be found.
-I kicked the skins out of the house and would listen to none of their speeches, telling them that if I could see the murderer he would be a dead man, and that no number of skins could pay for the blood of one of our murdered servants.